-Descriptor: An entry-level lawyer who practises in wills and estates should be able to draft wills, administer deceased estates and take action to solve problems about wills and estates.
+An entry-level lawyer who practises in wills and estates should be able to draft wills, administer deceased estates and take action to solve problems about wills and estates.

-Element Performance criteria The lawyer has competently: 1.
-Drafting wills advised the client of issues, options, and potential problems that might arise in respect of the client's testamentary intentions. obtained instructions reflecting the client's informed and independent wishes, which can be effectively implemented. drafted a will reflecting the client's instructions. identified any issues of testamentary capacity and resolved them in accordance with law and good practice. ensured that the client executed the will in accordance with law. given any necessary follow up advice to the client.

-- 2. Administering deceased obtained a grant of probate or letters of administration where required. estates - identified the debts and assets of the estate. - gathered in the estate or transferred or transmitted assets directly to beneficiaries, as appropriate, having regard to the law, good practice, and the circumstances. - discharged the estate's debts, distributed specific gifts and the residue and ensured that the executors have been released of their obligations in a timely fashion. - wills and estates problems - 3.
-Taking action to resolve identified the nature of the problem properly, having regard to the law of the jurisdiction. - identified he client's options for dealing with the problem, having regard to the law of the particular jurisdiction and the client's circumstances. - · explained the options to the client in a way a reasonable client could understand. - taken action to resolve the problem in accordance with the client's instructions.
+- 1. Drafting wills - advised the client of issues, options, and potential problems that might arise in respect of the client's testamentary intentions. - obtained instructions reflecting the client's informed and independent wishes, which can be effectively implemented. - drafted a will reflecting the client's instructions. - identified any issues of testamentary capacity and resolved them in accordance with law and good practice. - ensured that the client executed the will in accordance with law. - given any necessary follow up advice to the client. - 2.
+Administering deceased estates - obtained a grant of probate or letters of administration where required. - identified the debts and assets of the estate. - gathered in the estate or transferred or transmitted assets directly to beneficiaries, as appropriate, having regard to the law, good practice, and the circumstances. - discharged the estate's debts, distributed specific gifts and the residue and ensured that the executors have been released of their obligations in a timely fashion. - Taking action to resolve wills and estates problems - identified the nature of the problem properly, having regard to the law of the jurisdiction. - identified he client's options for dealing with the problem, having regard to the law of the particular jurisdiction and the client's circumstances. - explained the options to the client in a way a reasonable client could understand. - taken action to resolve the problem in accordance with the client's instructions.